json-schema-x-graphql/json-schema-x-graphql/docs/adr/0002-use-loro-for-state-management.md

 *   **Future-Proofing for Collaboration**: By building on a CRDT foundation from the start, we are architecturally prepared for future multi-user, real-time collaboration features.
 CRDTs are specifically designed to handle concurrent edits from multiple sources without requiring complex conflict resolution logic.
 *   **Performance**: `Loro` is implemented in Rust and is designed for high performance, which is crucial for a responsive user experience, especially when dealing with large schemas.
 *   **Offline Support (Local-First)**: The local-first nature of `loro` means the application can work seamlessly offline.
 State is managed locally, and synchronization can happen whenever a network connection is available.
-*   **Unified Data Model**: It provides a single, reliable source of truth for the application state that can be easily synchronized between the Rust back end (WASM) and the front-end UI.
+*   **Unified Data Model**: It provides a single, reliable source of truth for the application state that can be intake_processly synchronized between the Rust back end (WASM) and the front-end UI.

 ### Negative